kawasaki/pyscrlink/README.md

 In Case You Fail to Connect
 ---------------------------
-If Scratch says "Make sure you have Scratch Link installed" but you are sure that scratch-link python script is running...

-1. Check that Firefox or Chrome allow local server certificate
+1. If Scratch says "Make sure you have Scratch Link installed" but you are sure that scratch-link python script is running, check that Firefox or Chrome allows local server certificate.
     * Open Firefox or Chrome and access [https://device-manager.scratch.mit.edu:20110/](https://device-manager.scratch.mit.edu:20110/).
 You will see a security risk warning.
     * In **Firefox**: Click "Advanced" and click "Accept Risk and Continue".
     * In **Chrome**: type the special bypass keyword `thisisunsafe`.
     * Immediately, you will see "Failed to open a WebSocket connection".
 This is expected.

+2. If device scan fails, check systemd bluetooth service status.
+    ```
+    systemctl status bluetooth.service
+    ```
+    * If the service is not working, refer guide of your distro to set it up.
+    * If the service is working, also check that /etc/bluetooth/main.conf sets AutoEnable=true.

+3. If scratch_link.py says "failed to connect to BT device: [Errno 13] Permission denied", make sure to pair the bluetooth device to your PC before connecting to Scratch.